Study: Climate Change Poses an Existential Threat to Outdoor Recreation

 As the climate warms in coming years, demand for outdoor recreation in the U.S. is expected to decrease, a new study from Utah State University finds

-Covid-19 has brought legions of new enthusiasts to the outdoors, but climate change threatens to send them right back inside.
+COVID-19 has brought legions of new enthusiasts to the outdoors, but climate change threatens to send them right back inside.

 That’s a key takeaway from a new study, “Global Environmental Change: Climate change and the demand for recreational ecosystem services on public lands in the continental United States,” by Emily J. Wilkins, Yoshimitsu Chikamotoc, Anna B. Miller, and Jordan W. Smith of Utah State University.

-In the study’s abstract, its authors argue that while more people are benefiting from outdoor recreation opportunities, “Changes in climatic conditions are likely to shift the spatial and temporal demand for recreational ecosystem services.
+In the study’s abstract, its authors argued that while more people are benefiting from outdoor recreation opportunities, “Changes in climatic conditions are likely to shift the spatial and temporal demand for recreational ecosystem services.
 To date, little is known about the magnitude and spatial variability in these shifts across large geographic extents.”

 The climate change study’s authors used “14 years of geotagged social media data to explore how the climatological mean of maximum temperature affects the demand for recreational ecosystem services by season across public lands in the continental United States.”

-Their findings suggest “the total demand for recreational ecosystem services across the continental U.S. is expected to decline under warming temperatures.
+Their findings suggested “the total demand for recreational ecosystem services across the continental U.S. is expected to decline under warming temperatures.
 However, there is a large amount of variation in where, when, and by how much, demand will change.
 The peak season for visiting public lands is likely to lengthen in the continental U.S. as the climate continues to warm, with demand declining in the summer and growing in the off-season.”

-“Across the whole U.S., we were finding that in the summer, as temperatures warm, we would expect to see visitation decrease at many parks and protected areas,” Wilkins says.
+“Across the whole U.S., we were finding that in the summer, as temperatures warm, we would expect to see visitation decrease at many parks and protected areas,” Wilkins said.
 “I guess, in a lot of places, it’s going to be getting too warm that people are no longer going to want to be visiting in the summer necessarily.”

 In other words, demand for recreation on public lands will shift, creating a massive sea change for businesses that cater to outdoor enthusiasts—brands, retailers, adventure guides, and even non-outdoor shops in towns that serve as gateways to national parks and other recreation hotspots.